 The answer to this is different depending upon the location of the home.
 Different markets value amenities differently.
-Adding a central air conditioner in Houston, Texas may add significant value, while putting one in a home located in Buffalo, New York might not have much impact.
+Adding a central air conditioner in Toronto, Ontario may add significant value, while putting one in a home located in Calgary, Alberta might not have much impact.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Appraisals Niagara Real Estate Appraisers Inc. is prepared to answer any concerns you might have about appraisals in Niagara Falls and none County.
+Appraisals Niagara Real Estate Appraisers Inc. is prepared to answer any concerns you might have about appraisals in the Niagara Region.

 Contact us today to talk about how we can help solve your valuation problems.